aimms/documentation/webui/combination-chart-widget.rst

 |

-Selecting a Color Index will allow you (as an app developer) will help your end users view the data from the viewpoint of a specific dimension.
+Selecting a Color Index will allow you (as an app developer) to help your end users view the data from the viewpoint of a specific dimension.

 Only one of the indices in your chart will be used as the Color Index.
 In case your chart contains multiple indices, you may end up with duplication of colors for different elements.
-For example, in the example (from the previous section) in which the c index was specified as the color index, you that that all three factories (that are stacked upon each other) have the same color.
+For example, in the example (from the previous section) in which the c index was specified as the color index, you see that all three factories (that are stacked upon each other) have the same color.
 By specifying the f index as the *Transparency Index*, a transparency/shading pattern will be applied to each color depending on the ordinal number of the set element in the (root set of the) Factories set.
 The hard-coded transparency palette that is currently being used distinguishes 5 different levels of transparency.
-The resulting chart now looks like
+The resulting chart now looks like this:

 .. image:: images/ColumnChart-TransparencyIndex.png
     :align: center